Detecting Where Effects Occur by Testing Hypotheses in Order: Strong FWER Control

 \subsection{Adaptive Alpha Adjustment When Gating Is Insufficient}

-When $\sum_\ell G_\ell > 1$ --- because the tree is wide, deep, and root power is high --- the unadjusted procedure inflates FWER.
-The adaptive $\alpha$-adjustment divides the nominal $\alpha$ by the error load at each level, compensating for the number of true-null nodes the procedure can reach at that depth.
-This ensures that the total FWER stays bounded.
+When $\sum_{\ell=2}^{L} G_\ell > 1$ --- because the tree is wide, deep, and root power is high --- the unadjusted procedure inflates FWER.
+The adaptive $\alpha$-adjustment compensates by reducing the test size at each depth in proportion to the error load.
+All results in this subsection provide \textbf{upper bounds} on FWER; practitioners should first check whether their tree falls in the natural gating regime (Proposition~\ref{prop:strong_fwer_adj}) using \ifblind the accompanying R package\else the \texttt{compute\_error\_load()} function in the \texttt{manytestsr} package\fi (Section~\ref{sec:software}).

+We present the FWER control results in order of increasing generality.
+Case~(a) covers regular $k$-ary trees without pruning, where a telescoping argument yields the tightest bound.
+Case~(b) extends to irregular trees without pruning via a budget-weighted framework.
+Cases~(c) and~(d) handle branch pruning --- where the $\alpha$-schedule is recomputed on the surviving subtree after each depth --- for both regular and irregular trees.